Part II · The Personal Scale · What am I? How should I live?

 Lucidity is preferable to obscuration, for all agents (E1).
 Helping others gain lucidity is helping them move in this affirmed direction, and is therefore good.
 Manufacturing obscuration is pushing others in the opposite direction.
 An algorithm engineer who knows the recommendation system is deepening users’ filter bubbles, yet continues optimizing click-through for KPI, is manufacturing obscuration: violating not only the application of E1 to those being obscured, but also the manufacturer’s own lucidity (the act of manufacturing obscuration is itself a form of obscuration, a denial of the other’s existential value).

-Corollary: Obscuration can form positive feedback loops between human and AI.
+Obscuration can also form positive feedback loops between human and AI.
 Designing or exploiting such loops to manipulate others is among the gravest evils in The Tao of Lucidity ethics.

 Eliminating generative difference (D11) reduces the diversity of experience (D9) in the world, and is therefore evil.
 Protecting generative difference protects the richness of experience, and is therefore good (P3).